LalchandShivraj/Election_Analysis/README.md

 ## Summary

-The analysis of the election show that:
+The analysis of the election show that (the additional data requested for the coutnies have been highlighted:

+** - Voter Percentage of vote and voter turnout were as follows:
+**		- Jefferson: 10.5% (38,855)
+**		- Denver: 82.8% (306,055)
+**		- Arapahoe: 6.7% (24,801)

+** - Largest County Turnout: Denver

 - There were 369,711 votes cast in the election.
 - The candidates were: